 Sick leave may be taken when needed to the extent of sick leave accrued.
 An employee taking sick leave for family illness must be a necessary care giver during the duration of the leave.
 Frequency and duration of sick leaves may become a performance issue if they deviate substantially from the normal range of university-wide usage.
 Leave taken under the Family Medical Leave Act is job-protected leave, as per PPM 3-29a.

 G. Part-time Salaried Personnel

-Part-time salaried non-exempt staff, exempt staff, and executives shall be eligible for sick leave benefits on a prorated basis and shall be able to accumulate a prorated amount.
+Part-time salaried non-exempt and admin non-exempt staff, exempt staff, and executives shall be eligible for sick leave benefits on a prorated basis and shall be able to accumulate a prorated amount.